SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ```

 If you are using an HA deployment, it is better to access the CLI through the Kubernets pod and not directly via SSH.

-> Note: SSH access to the pod has been configured at port 2222.
-For external access SSH has been configured to to be exposed at port 22 by the load balancer.

 * Loopback to SSH directly on the pod